Through the oak forests to the Notre-Dame de Bellevue chapel

 chemin de croix = Way of the Cross

-The road crosses the valley in a right turn and a few meters later we enter a wooded valley that turns left at a right angle from the road.
+The road crosses the valley in a right turn and a few metres later we enter a wooded valley that turns left at a right angle from the road.
 A path leads up the valley floor and we enter a dark and dense forest.
-After about 200 meters the path is completely lost and we continue without a trail in the same direction, always a little uphill.
+After about 200 metres the path is completely lost and we continue without a trail in the same direction, always a little uphill.
 We pass big heaps of stones that were piled up during the past centuries when people tried to turn the dry land into pastures.
 At the moment when you think you can't go any further and when the slope becomes much steeper, you're already on the embankment under a paved road that you have to climb up.
 There we continue to the left.
+Do not continue across the raod into the deforested area, this forest track leads nowhere.

 Photo all rights reserved © by André M. Winter.
 Photo taken 2016 during our field research for Provence-Guide.Net.